elucian/bee/syntax/structure.md

 #### Aspect Execution

 A large program can have multiple _aspects_.
 The driver control the execution of aspects in specified order top down.
 Before execution of different aspects the driver can interact with the user to ask for input.
-After playing one or more aspects the driver can report results or a provide feedback.
+After playing one or more aspects the driver can report results or feedback.

 **properties**

 * An aspect can be executed once or multiple times;
-* One aspect of a problem is executed using keyword _play_;
+* An aspect is executed using keyword _play_;
 * An aspect can receive parameters and can produce results;
 * An aspect is always executed synchronously, not in parallel;
 * An aspect can not be used in expressions except unpacking;
-* An aspect can be terminated early using:"exit" or "fail";
+* An aspect can be terminated early using:"exit" or "halt" or "fail";
-* Using "halt" in aspect cause the program to stop immediately.

 **pattern**